• Skip to content

 Job descriptions must stay current to ensure optimal performance.

 To do this, review and update job descriptions at least annually.
+Use your annual planning meeting to set a date on the calendar to review job descriptions.

-Employees are relieved when outdated responsibilities are removed, particularly, when new ones are added to their job descriptions.
+Employees are relieved when outdated responsibilities are removed, particularly when new ones are added to their job descriptions.

 2. Observe what employees do every day.